Kawagoe: Experience unique activities & culture at traditional Japanese “Kura” town

 Kawagoe Hikawa Shrine

-Two deity couples are enshrined here making this shrine an important place to pray for good luck in relationships and happiness in the family.
-While visiting you can buy votives to write your wishes on and hang them at the shrine or purchase amulets to carry with you to attract love and happiness.
+Two deity couples are enshrined here, making this shrine an important place to pray for good luck in relationships and happiness in the family.
+While visiting you can buy votives to write your wishes on and hang them at the shrine, or purchase amulets to carry with you to attract love and happiness.

-During the summer there is a large wind chime event held where 2000 colourful wind chimes are hung along a tunnel.
+During the summer there is a large wind chime event held where 2000 colorful wind chimes are hung along a tunnel.
 It’s often said that people’s thoughts and wishes can be carried by sound in the wind.
 The wind chimes are even lit up at night so whether you go during the day or at night you’ll be met by an enchanting performance of both sight and sound.

 <Kawagoe Hikawa Shrine>